zPodFactory/zpodfactory.github.io/docs/guide/admin/index.md

 By default zPodFactory comes with a default library that contains all the "official" vmware and misc supported `components` supported by the framework.

-This library is stored in a [git repository](https://github.com/zpodfactory/zpodlibrary) and is cloned locally, and used to fetch all `components` metadata (mainly OVA binary files with some misc information) we use to manage the products.
+This library is stored in a [git repository](https://github.com/zpodfactory/zpodlibrary) and is cloned locally, and used to fetch all `components` metadata (mainly the OVA binary files with some misc information) we use to manage the products.

 Listing libraries: